 Another important element of funk music is chord progressions.
 While some tunes can stay on just one or two chords for minutes, others feature characteristic harmonic movements.
 These are often in the domain of the keyboard, piano or organ player.

-A very common movement in funk and jazz is to start on the ii chord and then move to the V chord.
+A very common chord progression in funk and jazz is to start on the ii chord and then move to the V chord.
 In the key of C these would be Dm7 and G7.

 The diatonic 7th chords in the key of C (with the seventh marked in blue)